 Know Before You Go

-- The Wine Ski Safari is €30 per person and tickets can be purchased at any of the participating huts.
+- This years Wine Ski Safari will take place on Sunday March 29th, 2015 and costs €30 per person.
+Tickets can be purchased at any of the participating huts.

 - Slope Food is €12 per tasting with a wine pairing included.
 The Slope Food Card is also available for €30 per person and allows you to taste Slope Food at 3 huts.